GSA/ficam-playbooks/_playbooks/playbook-cloud.md

 ### Governance

-Identity governance includes both program oversight and technical controls. **Agencies should focus on fully automated technical controls as a zero trust capability.**
+Identity governance includes both program oversight and technical controls.
+Agencies should investigate automating technical governance controls when and if cost effective and necessary based on a risk assessment.

 1. **Certify Access**.
 Access certification or recertification is the process of an application owner or a manager attesting to someone's access and can be an automated or manual process.
 Access certifications should happen more frequently for higher impact applications, such as monthly or quarterly.
 2. **Plan for Contingencies**.
 Verify IDaaS availability requirements and continuity procedures.
 Test disaster recovery scenarios regularly.
 Continuity planning may require collaborating with your IDaaS to identify strategies around geographic outages, denial of service attacks, or other potential outages.